jsverse/transloco/BREAKING_CHANGES.md

 ## Features

+- Each translation file is now flatten in runtime.
+This change brings benefits such as lower memory consumption, and faster value accessor.
 - Missing handler support for the structural directive.
 - Transloco optimizes library which will minify the translation files, flatten AOT, and removes comments.
 - Support a fallback language for missing translation value or key.